ojd2/CS4201_GC/README.md

         return null;
     }
     // For output reasons, let us console log our address
-    // and our value x for which is being passed. console.log(address:  + x);
+    // and our value x for that is being passed. console.log(address:  + x);
-    // Next, let us assign a variable which marks our object
+    // Next, let us assign a variable that marks our object
     // address but inside our to-space.
 The idea is not to
     // loose track of our addresses and assigned values
     // from one space to another.